MxShun/TANK_BATTLE/README.md

 # Tank Battle
-TANK BATTLE is a simple shooting game developed with JavaScript, based on "enchant.js"(http://enchantjs.com/) which is a framework for creating games and apps.
+Tank Battle is a simple shooting game developed with JavaScript, based on "enchant.js"(http://enchantjs.com/) which is a framework for creating games and apps.
 I completed it for only 3 weeks because of the useful framework.

 # Example